Voice over marketing seems to be a missing element for many extremely talented voice actors.

 You can even break a voice over niche down further.

-For example, say you’re voice over niche was audio books.
+For example, say your voice over niche was audio books.
 You can focus on one specific audio book genre:

 By focusing your voice over marketing on one niche (to start), you’ll avoid feeling overwhelmed with too broad of a service, like voice over.